FDio/vpp/docs/gettingstarted/users/configutil/usingvppconfig.rst

 Default Values
 ==============

-If you do not choose to modify the default for any of the questions prompted by vpp-config, you may press the ENTER key to select the default options:
+If you do not choose to modify the default for any of the questions prompted by vpp-config, then you may press the **ENTER** key to select the default options:

 * Questions that ask [Y/n], the capital letter Y is the default answer.
 * Numbers have their default within brackets, such as in [1024], the 1024 is the default.